 Multi-Extension FITS format

-GPI raw files and pipeline output files are Gemini-style Multi Extension FITS
+GPI raw and reduced files are Gemini-style Multi Extension FITS

 (“MEF”) files.
 The primary HDU contains only a header; image data is always

 stored in a first image extension named “SCI”.
 Optional extensions for

 uncertainty estimates (“ERR”) and data quality flags (“DQ”) may be present.

 - The data quality extension “DQ” is present on all raw files since July 2012.

 - The uncertainty image extension remains turned off at this time.
 In practice,